nectec-opensource/thai-widget/README.md

 Widget
 -------
+Released
-* CitizenIdEditText - EditText for Citizen ID with validator [Released]
+* CitizenIdEditText - EditText for Citizen ID with validator
-* HouseIdEditText - EditText for House ID with validator [Released]
+* HouseIdEditText - EditText for House ID with validator
-* DatePicker - Buddism year version of android DatePicker [TODO]
-* AreaPicker - for input area size in Rai Ngan Wa2 formate [Beta Release]
+* AreaPicker - for input area size in Rai Ngan Wa2 formate
-* AddressPicker - for select Thai's Province District and Subdistrict [WIP]
+* AddressPicker - for select Thai's Province District and SubDistrict TODO
+* DatePicker - Buddism year version of android DatePicker

 Download
 -------